-Professor Ruth Khasaya Oniang’o, chair of the Sasakawa Africa Association and the Sasakawa Fund for Extension Education (SAFE), has won the 2017 Africa Food Prize for her role as a leading voice on nutrition in Africa.
-The prize recognizes those who use agriculture to transform lives and stimulate economic development, and was chosen this year from among 600 nominees.
-Oniang’o shares the 2017 prize with Malian agriculture entrepreneur, Maïmouna Sidibe Coulibaly.
+Professor Ruth Khasaya Oniang’o, chair of the Sasakawa Africa Association and the Sasakawa Fund for Extension Education (SAFE), and Malian agriculture entrepreneur, Maïmouna Sidibe Coulibaly, whose work benefited from Winrock volunteer experts and a project that Winrock co-implemented, have won the 2017 Africa Food Prize.
+The prize recognizes those who use agriculture to transform lives and stimulate economic development, and the winners were chosen this year from among 600 nominees.

 “I am humbled to receive this prize and believe it highlights the work we have done and, more importantly, it will contribute toward shaping our continent’s food future,” Oniang’o said.
 “With the Sasakawa Africa Association, our focus is on not just increasing food production, but increasing the capacity of smallholder farmers to add value through agro-processing, reduce losses with improved postharvest techniques, and increase access to markets to encourage farming as a sustainable business.
 This holistic approach to agriculture, with an emphasis on nutrition, will stand Africa’s smallholder farmers in good stead for generations to come.”